Impact

 Risk and Exploitability

-No EPSS score is available and the vulnerability is not listed in the CISA KEV catalog, but the lack of a secure parser makes the flaw exploitable when a trusted dictionary source is not enforced.
+The EPSS score is < 1% and the vulnerability is not listed in the CISA KEV catalog, but the lack of a secure parser makes the flaw exploitable when a trusted dictionary source is not enforced.
 Exploitation requires the attacker to supply a crafted dictionary file, which is realistic for deployments that load user‑supplied dictionaries.
-The CVSS score is not provided in the data, but the combination of XXE with the ability to access local or remote resources indicates a high likelihood of adverse impact if the vulnerability is leveraged.
+The CVSS score of 9.1 indicates high severity, indicating that successful exploitation can lead to significant confidentiality compromise.

 OpenCVE Enrichment